 Following the decision on the basic principles, both companies went their separate ways to develop the cars using a tool kit of parts and components.
 Or so the story goes.

-Interestingly, the Supra’s chief engineer, Tetsuya Tada, told Auto Express that the car’s chassis actually uses some components from the next-generation line-up of BMW M cars.
+Interestingly, the Supra’s chief engineer, Tetsuya Tada, told Auto Express at the time that the car’s chassis actually uses some components from the next-generation line-up of BMW M cars.
 This has intentions as a serious, pure sports car then, and the rest of the spec list backs this up.

 The 2.0-litre and 3.0-litre automatic cars are offered with the Pro trim level.
 The manual version of the 3.0-litre model, however, is on sale in standard 'Supra' trim, with the Pro specification or as a Special Edition variant.
-Equipment levels are decent enough to mean that you don’t need to splash out on the Pro unless want a head-up display, wireless phone charger, full leather upholstery and other select goodies.
+Equipment levels are decent enough to mean that you don’t really need to splash out on the Pro unless you want a head-up display, wireless phone charger, full leather upholstery and other select goodies.

 The Supra squares up against the Porsche 718 Cayman, Alpine A110, Audi TT and Jaguar F-Type, as well as its convertible-only BMW Z4 relative to some degree.
 Perhaps the biggest challenge comes from the excellent BMW M2 Competition – a harder-edged sports car that gets a ‘proper’ BMW M six-cylinder engine, more performance and a chassis that’s pretty spectacular both on the road and at the track.
 As a softer-edged everyday proposition though, the Supra makes a good case for itself.

 In this review